8 types of emergency loans

 If you’re like the more than half of Americans who can’t cover a surprise expense, using an emergency loan can be an option.
 Most types of emergency loans can provide you with quick access to cash when there isn’t enough in your rainy day fund.
 Plus, some have flexible repayment terms that allow you to make lower monthly payments.

 However, not all emergency loans are created equal.
 For instance, while some come with lower interest rates for well-qualified applicants, others come with interest rates as high as 400 percent.
 Before you decide, learn how these four common emergency loans work and consider alternatives.

 1. Personal loans

 Personal loans are offered by banks, credit unions and online financial institutions.
 With a personal loan, you receive funds as a lump sum that you repay in monthly installments.
 In addition to repaying the principal amount you borrowed, you pay interest and sometimes fees.

 One benefit of a personal loan is that it lets you repay a large sum over a longer period of time.
-Repayment terms vary by lender but can typically be as short as one year or as long as seven years for qualified borrowers.
+Repayment terms vary by lender but can typically be as short as one year or as long as seven years for the most qualified borrowers.

 Another key benefit is that you can receive quick funding — some lenders can issue your loan funds as soon as one business day, especially if you fill out the application online.

 However, a major downside is that if you have a less-than-stellar credit score, you may have to pay a high annual percentage rate (APR) — interest plus fees.
 Some lenders also have origination fees and maximum APRs greater than 30 percent.